Whitefield, Bengaluru

 Whitefield is a neighborhood of Bengaluru in the state of Karnataka, India.
-Established in 1882 as a settlement for the Eurasians and Anglo Indians of Bangalore, Whitefield remained a quaint little settlement at the eastern periphery of Bangalore city till the late 1990s when the local IT boom turned it into a major suburb.
-It is now a major part of Greater Bengaluru Whitefield is Bengaluru's first tech corridor to be connected by Namma Metro.
-Namma Metro Purple Line passes through Whitefield.
+Established in 1882 as a settlement for the Eurasians and Anglo Indians of Bengaluru, Whitefield remained a quaint little settlement at the eastern periphery of the city till the late 1990s, when the local IT boom turned it into a major suburb.
+It is now a major part of Greater Bengaluru Whitefield is Bengaluru's first tech corridor to be connected by the Namma Metro, the city's metro system.
+In particular, the system's Purple Line passes through Whitefield.

 The locality is named after David Emmanuel Starkenburgh White, founder of the European and Anglo Indian Association which received 4,000 acres of land from Mysore Maharaja Chamaraja Wodeyar in the 19th century.

 History

 In 1882, King Chamaraja Wodeyar X, the Maharaja of the Mysore State, granted 3900 acre of land to the Eurasian and Anglo-Indian Association for the establishment of agricultural settlements at Whitefield, which lay within his territory.
 The association was then about 170 strong with a committee of 30 members.
 They were part of the formation of the only settlement in India that Europeans and Eurasians could call their own.
-Mr. White, the then president of the E&AI Association., took a lively interest in it and helped in its advancement which at the beginning was an uphill task.
+Mr. White, the then president of the E&AI Association, took interest in it and helped in its advancement, which at the beginning was an uphill task.

 In the first decade of the 1900s, there were about 45 houses: 18 were on the village site and the remainder were on farms throughout the settlement and contained about 2000 acre of land fit for cultivation.
 The number of residents in 1907 was 130.
 Lord Connemara, the then governor of Madras (1890) and General Sir Harry Prendergast, a British resident in Mysore, visited the settlement and lent support to the development of Whitefield.
 Subsequently, there were regular visits to Whitefield by the Bangalore District officials and high dignitaries from the Madras Presidency.

 The settlement was 3 km south of the Bangalore-Madras (now Chennai) line and a station was built.
 It led to the influx of residents and their families who worked at Kolar Gold Fields, about 50 km (by train) to the east.
 It became convenient for those working at KGF to catch a train (running 3 to 4 times a day) and return to their families.
 There were frequent trains running to Bangalore 20 km to the west (by train).
 Reaching the settlement from the railway station was possible only by writing a letter to Mrs. Hamilton (wife of a James Hamilton, the keeper of the Waverly Inn) who would arrange for a bullock cart trip for 8 annas.